cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Nebraska (n.):** A mysterious and uncharted land.~TheBoulderite

 **Next year (n.) :** the theoretical point at which your team will achieve a goal which you have thus far fallen short of. ~hectorcastillo

+**Next Year's Game (n.):** Always a water game until the first hint comes out (for the smart ones) or the game announcement (for the true believers) where a logical game is announced, and the water game is postponed until next year's game. see~BenGuy

 **Noodle Agreement (n.):** The backroom deal made over a bowl of ramen to strategically remove any possible strategic thinking from an FRC game through rule updates and FAQ responses.~marshall